 - 1/4 tsp. baking powder

 - 1/4 tsp. baking soda

 - In a medium bowl, combine melted butter and brown sugar until smooth.
 Stir in the vanilla extract and pumpkin, and applesauce and set aside.

-- In a large bowl, combine the flours, salt, baking powder, baking soda, pumpkin pie spice, cinnamon, and nutmeg.
+- In a large bowl, combine the flours, salt, baking powder, baking soda, pumpkin pie spice, and cinnamon.
 Pour the wet ingredients into the dry ingredients and mix together with a spoon.
 Fold in mini white chocolate chips.

 - Cover the dough and refrigerate for 30 minutes.

 - Remove the dough from the refrigerator and preheat the oven to 350°F. Line a baking sheet with parchment paper or a silicon baking mat.